seed-run/homepage/_docs/seed-build-images.md

 ### General Purpose Latest

 You should use the General Purpose Latest build image.
 It is regularly updated to the latest security patches and runtimes.
-The General Purpose Latest image is also pre-cached on our build images.
+The General Purpose Latest image is also pre-cached on our build machines.

 Lambda runtimes: Node.js 18.x, Node.js 16.x, Python 3.11, Python 3.10, Go 1.x, Ruby 3.2, Java 17